Influenza vaccineVaccine - influenza; Immunization - influenza; Flu shot; Flu vaccine

 - Developed Guillain-Barre syndrome within 6 weeks after receiving a flu vaccine

-If you meet any of the above criteria, ask your doctor if a flu vaccine is safe for you.
+If any of the above applies to you, ask your doctor if a flu vaccine is safe for you.